vijayrajpanchall/matic-docs/docs/supernets/get-started/what-are-supernets.md

 :::

-### Infra-as-a-Service
+### Simple deployments

-Supernets offers Infrastructure-as-a-Service (IaaS) capabilities that enable easy and fast deployment of blockchain networks.
-With one-click deployments and Terraform scripts, developers can quickly and easily set up a childchain.
+Supernets provide hassle-free deployment for blockchain networks with Terraform scripts "one-click" deployments, allowing developers to seamlessly set up a childchain.

-In addition, Supernets provides options for bootstrapping a chain with proven Polygon validators.
-This flexibility allows developers and enterprises to focus on their application requirements where they can avoid the complexity and cost of setting up and maintaining their own node infrastructure.

-:::note Terraform scripts will be available shortly
+:::note One-click deployments will be available shortly

 :::